luchoh/luchoh.new/_prompts/frontend.md

 `# File: backend/app/core/security.py`
 or the respective comment format for the files.
 This way, you will know that a file is from the new refactoring project and not the old Meteor.js and also you will know its name and relative path from the root of the project.

+Remember, if you try to save on tokens and provide partial files, I will ask you again to provide complete files, therefore you would have wasted tokens on the first response anyway.